 After breakfast at our hotel, we experience rural New Zealand life with a visit to a working sheep station (ranch) in the Southern Alps.
 Here, we'll see the impressive teamwork of sheepdogs and sheep.

-Afterward, we'll travel overland to Christchurch with a stop for lunch en route.
+After an included lunch at the sheep station, we'll travel overland to Christchurch.
 Christchurch is a departure point for Antarctic expeditions, and we'll have a short visit to the city's Antarctic Centre to view fascinating exhibits about the white continent.
 Later in the day, we fly to Wellington, New Zealand's cosmopolitan capital, where we have the evening at leisure and you get dinner on your own.

 After breakfast we'll embark on a half-day city tour of Wellington.
 This bustling capital city, which locals affectionately call “Welly,” is situated at the crossroads of the two islands, on North Island just across the Cook Strait from South Island.
 Wellington offers an energetic, big-city feel and a beautiful harbor surrounded by steep hills.
 A true walking city, downtown Wellington packs a lot into a small area.
 It is divided into four quarters.
 Willis Street and Lambton Quay are the main business and commercial districts.
 Courtenay Place and Cuba Quarter are the hubs for entertainment and nightlife, where we'll find a dynamic cultural scene and a variety of bars and restaurants.

 After lunch on your own, the remainder of the day is free for you to make your own discoveries.
-You can take a cable car to the Botanical Gardens, where the exhibits of flora and fauna span 67 acres; visit the Museum of City & Sea (free of charge); or take a relaxing stroll along the waterfront.
+You can take a cable car to the Botanic Gardens, where the exhibits of flora and fauna span 67 acres; visit the Wellington Museum (free of charge); or take a relaxing stroll along the waterfront.
 Dinner will be on your own tonight.

 After breakfast, we’ll walk to Te Papa Tongarewa, the National Museum of New Zealand, where we’ll enjoy a guided tour.
 This innovative museum offers a variety of exhibits on the country’s art, history, natural environment, and Maori culture.
 We’ll also learn how this museum focuses on education about community development and cross-cultural interaction.